david-04/shortycut/src/docs/keyword-query.md

 # ![](img/arrow.svg) Keyword query

-This integration method only works with browsers which natively support keywords (e.g. Firefox, Chrome and other Chromium-based browsers).
+This integration method only works with browsers that natively support keywords (e.g. Firefox, Chrome, and other Chromium-based browsers).
 It's an easy way to make ShortyCut accessible through the browser's address bar.
 A dedicated keyword (e.g. `sc`) is assigned to ShortyCut itself and needs to be entered before the actual keyword.
 For example, if the shortcut `e` performs a product search on eBay, then a search for sunglasses would be started via: